Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The biggest difficulty in implementing these analyses was obtaining reliable trees.
 18S gene trees hardly conform to the expected species trees.
 In the case of gelatinous hosts, adding ingroups and outgroups wass sufficient to fix the greatest anomalies.
 For example, in the hyperiid amphipod tree, I had to apply an external constraint to keep <i> Hyperietta stephenseni </i> from showing up as sistergroup to every other amphipod taxon due to incorrect annotation of the sequence in NCBI.

 Another difficulty I found was figuring out what tools to use for cophylogenetic analyses and where to find them.
 Cophylogenetics and phylogenetic community ecology are not very popular fields, so few educational resources and guides are available for newcomers and early career scientists.
 The cophylogenetic analyses carried out here are not the only tests that can be done.
 There are many others such as CopyCat (Meier-Kolthof et al., 2007), Jane (Conow et al., 2010), etcetera ... , each claiming to have a more accurate algorithm to compute congruence and infer co-evolutionary events.
+The interpreation of the statistics presented in these papers is not easy either.
 I feel that this field needs a thorough revision of the methods available, in combination with a revision of the theoretical background and assumptions.

 ### Limitations:

-If I did these analyses again, I would use concatenated seuqence matrix trees with newly collected molecular data for the species of interest.
-This way I would provide more accurate phylogenies upstrem, which would greatly improve the overall accuracy of the analyses.
+If I were to plan an ideal setting for these analyses, I would use concatenated sequence matrix trees with newly collected molecular data (such as transcriptomic data) for the species of interest.
+This way I would provide more accurate phylogenies upstream, which would greatly improve the overall accuracy of the analyses.
 In addition, I would put more care in making informed decisions on the alignment and tree search parameters used.
 I would explore the significance of each of the optional arguments, metrics, and correction methods for each one of the tools used.

 Moreover, the association data used included only presence data (absences not reported), and had no information on the strength or frequency of the interaction, nor the type of interaction (parasitoidism, parasism, predation, phoresis...).
-In the future, I intend to record a detailed matrix with these data to better understand these interactions in the context of cophylogenetics.
+For future analyses, I would record a detailed matrix with these data to better understand these interactions in the context of cophylogenetics.

 ## References